scalabli/quo/docs/commands.rst

 Command Return Values
 ---------------------

-Just like Click, quo supports return values from command callbacks.
+Quo supports return values from command callbacks.
 This enables a whole range of features that were previously hard to implement.

 In essence any command callback can now return a value.
 This return value